GameActions/GameActions/README.md

 An action instance does _something_ when its Act or StartActing method gets called.
 An action acts only when it's enabled and its object is active.

-## Container actions - ActionSet and ActionSequence
+## Container actions
-These are actions that call the Act method of the actions in their level-1 children, all at once (ActionSet), or one by one in order (ActionSequence).
+These are actions that call the Act method of the actions in their level-1 children, all at once (Action Set), one by one in order (Action Sequence), or one of them randomly (Random Action Set).

 ## List of provided actions